 Benefits of Retiring in Maryland

 Although Maryland is small in size, it lives large, with mountains to the West and almost 4,000 miles of Atlantic coastline, with rolling terrain in between.
-It boasts four distinct seasons, but the climate is generally mild, and extreme temperatures are uncommon.
+It boasts four distinct seasons, but the climate is generally mild and extreme temperatures are uncommon.
 Residents tend to be active and can enjoy outdoor activities throughout the year, from boating and fishing to craft fairs, historical sites and local fairs.
 There is a thriving farm to table food culture, and wonderful restaurants and craft breweries.
 There are world-class cities and small villages.
 In short, there is much to love about living in Maryland.

 Maryland Retirement Taxes

-Maryland is also known to be tax-friendly to seniors, with an income tax rate that’s capped at 5.75% and no tax levied on social security benefits.
+Maryland is also known to be tax-friendly to seniors with an income tax rate that’s capped at 5.75% and no tax levied on social security benefits.
 Retirees may also qualify for other retirement income exemptions.

 Retirement Living in Bethesda

 Bethesda exemplifies all that is best about Maryland: History, museums, the Strathmore Music Center and the Bethesda Blues and Jazz Club, in addition to its proximity to the nation’s capital.
 There is a trendy arts and entertainment district, great shopping, ethnic restaurants, unique galleries and public art.
 Living in Bethesda is a great choice for retirees who have widespread interests and want to continue to support the arts, explore new ideas and be close to a center of lively culture.
-With a population of just under 65,000, Bethesda is small enough to be comfortable, but as a suburban community it is definitely not “small town.”
+With a population of just under 65,000, Bethesda is small enough to be comfortable, but as a suburban community it is definitely no “small town.”

 Resource: Bethesda, Maryland Attractions

-The Advantages of Fox Hill
+The Advantages of Fox Hill’s Retirement Community

-A community like no other, Fox Hill blends world-class amenities with the benefits of property ownership in a cosmopolitan retirement community.
+A senior living community like no other, Fox Hill blends world-class amenities with the benefits of property ownership in a cosmopolitan retirement community.
 Fox Hill is a cosmopolitan retirement community that caters to individuality and revels in the opportunities it offers owners to define their own surroundings and living experiences.
 Situated on 16 acres in a setting that seems rural but is only 20 minutes from Washington, D.C., Fox Hill in Bethesda offers the best of all worlds.